LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Introduction

 \section{Introduction}

-Unsupervised time series anomaly detection (TSAD) is a core component in industrial systems, as the ability to generate early alarms on abnormal timestamps without annotated data can support safe operation and reduce maintenance and downtime cost~\cite{paparrizos_advances_2025, liu_elephant_2024}.
-In real deployments, anomalies are heterogeneous: some are short transients, some are gradual drifts, and some mainly appear as changes in periodic structure and spectral energy~\cite{li_crossad_nodate, wu_catch_nodate}.
-This heterogeneity renders a detector focusing on a single perspective unreliable, and motivates the extraction of multi-view information for unsupervised TSAD.
+Unsupervised TSAD is a core component in industrial systems, as the ability to generate early alarms on abnormal timestamps without annotated data can support safe operation and reduce maintenance and downtime cost~\cite{chen_sequence-aware_2020, zhong_logicgate_2026}.
+In real deployments, anomalies are heterogeneous: some are short transients, some are gradual drifts, and some mainly appear as changes in periodic structure \cite{wang_cast_2025} and spectral energy~\cite{li_crossad_nodate, wu_catch_nodate}.
+This heterogeneity renders a detector focusing on a single perspective unreliable, as illustrated in Fig.~\ref{fig_motivation}, and motivates the extraction of multi-view information for unsupervised TSAD \cite{sun_unraveling_2024}.